sbcs-informatics/sbcs-informatics.github.io/1_3_launching_a_job_on_apocrita.md

 These machines are all different, to find out how and why, head to the [advanced section](2_0_advanced.md).
 It is **VERY** important that you do not overload these servers, it is up to the user to figure out what the load on the machine is and determine if there is room for their job.
 Use commands such as `top`, `htop` `free` etc. to make sure.

+If you do not know exactly what this means or how to do it properly, ask your colleagues or set out to find Adrian, the cluster guy.

 ### Non-interactive use
 #### Submitting a job script to the queue
 This is the easiest way to run your job on the Apocrita cluster.
 Even so, it is not as simple as running your command.
 Remember, don't run jobs on the frontends.
 This method uses a command called `qsub` which takes a script as input.
 Inside the script you define the resources your job needs.